Sunshinesheep/OpenBehavior-doc/docs/source/OpenBehavior_example_highway_lane_change.md

 # OpenBehavior Examples

-This section presents complete OpenBehavior examples that demonstrate how to describe interactive traffic scenarios, bind heterogeneous behavior models, and organize scenario logic using the OpenBehavior language.
+This section presents complete OpenBehavior examples that demonstrate how to describe interactive traffic scenarios, bind diverse behavior models, and organize scenario logic using the OpenBehavior language.

 ## Example: Three-Lane Highway Interaction (Lane Change)